andreimoment/tangomanual/org/challenge/practicaethno.md

 # for the list below.
 Each level is indented by 2 additional spaces.

 toc:                    # Think of the TOC as nested lists:
-  - level: "Music"    # "level"s and the "missions" list are under "toc"
+  - level: "Dance"    # "level"s and the "missions" list are under "toc"
     missions:           # Mission numbers are under "missions".
       - 1               # Note the indentation! ("I belong to the parent above")
       - 59              # And the dashes! ("I am an item in a list")
       - 2               # For mission reference, see
-      - 35              # tangomanual.com/info/reference-all-missions/
+      - 3               # tangomanual.com/info/reference-all-missions/
       - 4
       - 5
       - 6